Direct Lenders in the U.S. Middle Market

 Date Written: April 7, 2020

-The reduction in credit supply from traditional lenders following the 2007--2008 Financial Crisis contributed to a surge of direct lenders and, in particular, business development companies (BDCs).
+The reduction in credit supply from traditional lenders following the 2007--2008 Financial Crisis contributed to a surge in direct lending and, in particular, investments by business development companies (BDCs).
 Using a novel hand-collected dataset, we provide the first systematic analysis of the BDC sector.
-In a difference-in-differences setting, we exploit three exogenous shocks to credit supply, including new banking regulations and a major finance company collapse, to establish that BDC capital acts as a substitute for traditional financing.
-Using an instrumental variable approach, we further document that access to BDC funding and, more broadly, private debt capital has stimulated economic growth.
+We exploit three exogenous shocks to credit supply, including new banking regulations and a major finance company collapse, to establish that BDC capital acts as a substitute for traditional financing.
+Relying on the synthetic control method, we further document that firms' access to BDC funding has stimulated economic growth and innovation.